-Acasta does not have any employees other than the Directors of the Company.
+The Group does not have any employees other than the Directors of the Company.
 As at 31 December 2016 the Company has one Independent Non-Executive Director.
-The independent Non-Executive Director and Chairman of the Board are the only individuals to receive remuneration from the Company.
+The independent Non-Executive Director and Chairman of the Board are the only individuals to receive remuneration from the group.
 All other Directors are remunerated elsewhere.

-Acasta therefore does not have a separate Remuneration Committee, with responsibility for this area being retained by the Board.
+The Group therefore does not have a separate Remuneration Committee, with responsibility for this area being retained by the Board.

 The Independent Non-Executive received a fixed fee and there were no variable or performance-related elements to the remuneration.
-The remuneration of the Chairman is defined in the employment contract, Acasta does not provide any healthcare or medical plans or pensions.
+The remuneration of the Chairman is defined in the employment contract.
+The group does not provide any healthcare or medical plans or pensions.